ACER continued

 ACER japonicum 'Aureum'

-This is now correctly known as Acer shirasawanum 'Aureum', but I have lots of different sizes of this wonderful slow growing plant.
+This is now correctly known as Acer shirasawanum 'Aureum'.

 ACER japonicum 'Green Cascade'